EssamWisam/Daily-Chronicle-ReactNative/README.md

 </div>

 <h3> Bugs we are aware of </h3>
-1 - Pressing hardware back after expanding the chronicle for the day sometimes makes you exit the app  <br>
+1 - Pressing hardware back after expanding the chronicle for the day sometimes makes you exit the app.
+The workaround is to press the software button at the top.  <br>
-2 - In the calendar view, part of the scrollbar may go behind the input by the end of scrolling  <br>
+2 - In the calendar view, part of the scrollbar may go behind the input by the end of scrolling.  <br>

 <h3> What to expect in the next update(s)</h3>